“The things that trouble us can be blurry up close. It often takes the work of therapy to bring them into focus.”

 What was your path to becoming a therapist?
 What inspired you to choose this profession?

-My path to becoming a therapist began in college, where I studied psychology, conducted research on post-traumatic stress, and got a taste of clinical work on my campus suicide hotline.
+My path began in college, where I studied psychology, participated in research on post-traumatic stress, and got a taste of clinical work on my campus’s suicide hotline.
 I found myself fascinated by the social determinants of human development.
 This led me to social work school, where I became engrossed in clinical practice and psychodynamic theory.
 I was drawn to the challenging, beautiful blend of art and science that psychotherapy entails.
 From there, I completed three years of psychoanalytic institute training, which deepened my understanding of unconscious and intrapsychic dynamics and how they play out in our everyday lives.
 After that, I continued my studies and eventually became certified in Perinatal Mental Health.

 What would you want someone to know about working with you?

-When we meet for a session, you'll share whatever is on your mind — there is no topic too big or too small.
-I'll help you recognize patterns, connect the dots, and make sense of your internal world.
+When we meet for a session, you’ll share whatever is on your mind; there is no topic too big or too small.
+I will help you recognize patterns, connect the dots, and make sense of your internal world.
 I’ll support you in assuming a curious and compassionate stance toward your emotions.
 We’ll discover what stands between you and a greater sense of peace.
 We’ll pay close attention to the thoughts, feelings, and behaviors that once protected you but no longer serve you.
 We’ll also acknowledge the social, cultural, and systemic factors influencing your mental health.
 The things that trouble us can be blurry up close.
 It often takes the work of therapy to bring them into focus.

 What do you think is the biggest barrier today for people seeking care?